luke-fs/udacity_meme_generator/README.md

 # Udacity Meme Generator

-The final project for udacity python nanodegree
+The final project for udacity python nanodegree.
+The project consists of a Meme generator.
+You can see random memes or provide your own image url.

 ## Installation

+Create a static folder inside the project where your images will be saved.

 Create an virtual environment and use
 ```bash